SUBJECT

 4. The English curriculum should provide ample opportunities for students to communicate and explore a wide range of ideas and concepts.

 The Year 9 curriculum has been designed to consolidate and hone the knowledge and skills developed throughout Year 7 and 8, as well as supporting students with their transition into KS4.
-The theme of Year 9 is ‘Voices of the World’, offering students the opportunity to explore narratives that take them beyond their own experiences.
+The theme of Year 9 is ‘Rebels with a Cause’, offering students the opportunity to explore narratives and writing that challenge the status quo, and that take them beyond their own experiences.
 The year begins with students studying diverse short stories to develop their reading and writing skills.
-They move onto studying a literary text that develops analytical skills and the connection between text and context.
-The year ends with non-fiction reading and writing, offering students the chance to find their own voice in the world.
+They move onto studying non-fiction reading and writing, offering students the chance to find their own voice in the world.
+The literary elements of the year focus around drama texts by both Shakespeare and J.B.
+Priestly.
 Teachers continue to develop explicit writing skills, with the focus shifting to crafting of whole texts and extended pieces of writing which is reflected in the assessment system.

 The texts studied throughout KS3 in English help students to understand the foundations of English Language and Literature, as well as developing their schema of the wider world.
 We aim to aid them in considering experiences outside of their own personal context, but also in understanding and contextualising their own experiences within the world.